 - 4. You now have the fluorescence data for each ROI.
 The values should decline as they go down because that direction is increasing time.
 You will plot the data, but before you do that you need to have a column of data that contains the time points.
 Your data was collected at 10 sec intervals.
 Use the free column to the left of the first subtracted column that you just produced.
 Let's call that column F. Type "time" or some suitable header in the row with labels.
 You can now type 0, 10, 20, etc. in each of the cells in that column.
 There's an easier way to fill the cells, though.
 In the first cell for the first image, type 0 (in cell F3).
 Then type "= F3 + 10" in cell F4 and hit "return" You should have a 10 in that cell.
 Now drag this cell like you did the others to fill the time column.
 You should have 0, 10, 20, etc. in column F. - 5.
 To plot these data, select the columns that contain the time and any fluorescence values you want to plot.
 It's important the time column be the one that is farthest to the left or else the next step won't look right.
 With the data you want to plot selected, click the graph icon on the Excel toolbar.
 Select the "XY (Scatter)" chart type and pick the one with dots (data points) and a smooth line (a smoothed line fit).
 You can fiddle with the rest of the settings to get the plot to look the way you want as you go through the chart wizard.
 When you come to the end, if you select to save as a new sheet, you will have a cleaner final product.
 You should label the chart sheet.
 Your plots should show an exponential decline over time. - 6.
-The time course of fluorescence intensity should follow the formula where F(t) is the fluorescence at any time t and $F_0$ is the fluorescence at t=0.
+The time course of fluorescence intensity should follow the formula where F(t) is the fluorescence at any time t and F_0 is the fluorescence at t = 0.
 The fluorescence brightness is proportional to the illumination brightness and to the number of fluorophores contained in each pixel of the image.
-You want to extract the value of $k_p$ from your data.
+You want to extract the value of k_p from your data.
 Excel can do a nonlinear least squares fit to this equation and get that value.
 Select to the chart you want to analyze.
 On the "Chart" menu item select "Add Trendline..." and click the Exponential type.
 Click the "Options" tab and tick the "Display equation on chart" box.
-You should get a smooth exponential fit and an equation that looks something like $y=3476e^{-0.0301x}$ .
-Here y corresponds to F and x corresponds to f.
+You should get a smooth exponential fit and an equation that looks something like $y = 3476e^{-0.0301x}$.
+Here y corresponds to F and x corresponds to t.
 You can edit the equation to make that change if you wish.
-The number in front of the f equals f0, the best-fit initial fluorescence value, and the number
+The number in front of the e equals F_0 , the best-fit initial fluorescence value, and the number in front of the x equals k_p .
+In this example, $F_0 = 3476$ fluorescence units and $k_p = 0.0301$ sec-1.
+The units of fluorescence are whatever you'd like to call them.
+The units of the rate constant are the inverse of the units of time in the first data column that is plotted in the graph.
+You entered seconds, so the units are 1/sec.
+Be sure to save your Excel data in a location and with a file name that you can easily find.

-$$F(t) = F_0 e^{-k_p t}$$
+$$F(t) = F_0 e^{-k_p}$$